 CM-Anon is an anonymous Twelve Step fellowship for relatives and friends of addicts affected by crystal meth.

 Al-Anon and Al-Ateen groups focus largely on the families and friends of alcoholics, but their materials can be helpful to the loved ones of addicts as well.
-They are a very large organization, therefore easier to find in many localities.

 Nar-Anon is an organization for the family and friends of drug addicts.